jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 File Policies allow you to enforce a wide range of automated 🤖 processes using the cloud provider's APIs.
 Examples include: Put in Admin Quarantine, Notify Users, Apply Sensitivity Label, Make Private, remove external users

->Be sure to do [Information Protection](#information-protection) if you want to intergrate [Purview with Defender for cloud apps with File Policies](https://learn.microsoft.com/en-us/defender-cloud-apps/azip-integration)
+>Be sure to do [Information Protection](#information-protection) if you want to intergrate [Purview with Defender for cloud apps with File Policies](https://learn.microsoft.com/en-us/defender-cloud-apps/azip-integration) as well as ensuring Defender for Cloud Apps can see files in M365 ([File Monitoring](#file-monitoring))

 The best practice guide for File Policy can be found at: https://learn.microsoft.com/en-us/defender-cloud-apps/data-protection-policies#file-policy-best-practices